Easy Steps to Prepare Banku with [Cassava and Corn Dough]

-- You can soak for a day if you don’t have time to mill same day
+- You can soak for a day if you don’t have time to grate the same day

-- Pour the water and add fresh water if you couldn’t mill next day (keeping it for long will cause it to rot and ferment, hence, giving your dough bad scent)
+- Pour the water and add fresh water if you couldn’t grind the next day (keeping it for long will cause it to rot and ferment, hence, giving your dough a bad scent)

-- Pour in a clean sack which can pass liquid
+- Pour in a clean sack that can pass liquid

-- Place on a flat surface e.g., flat stone and cover it with other flat stone to drain the liquid
+- Place on a flat surface e.g., a flat stone, and cover it with another flat stone to drain the liquid

 - Keep under the stone for two to three days depending on the temperature

-- If it is dried, remove and place into a clean container
+- If it is dried, remove it and place it into a clean container

 - Now your cassava dough is ready for preparing banku